Connectware Technical Overview

 To learn more about the configuration and usage of Services see the Service Basics lesson.

-Management Cluster – Making it secure and controllable
+Management Cluster – Making it Secure and Controllable

 We are now very far in our journey of getting data out of our shopfloor.
 We have a Data Broker which is able to receive and forward shopfloor data and we have a runtime in which we can individually process the data.
 Now let’s add management and security to it.